 In addition, in Fall 2022, the ELA content leader professional development modules for grades 3-5 were updated and released to reflect the revisions that were made to ELA Guidebooks 3-5 (2022).
 The modules were revised to assist educators in gaining the knowledge, content expertise, and skills to successfully instruct and leverage the ELA Guidebooks 3-5 (2022) curriculum.
-By the end of the modules, participants will be able to do the following:

-- understand the ELA Guidebooks 3-5 (2022) curriculum, its content pedagogy approach, and how to effectively use it, - describe the knowledge and skills needed to read and write to the level expected of students, and - identify how the ELA Guidebooks 3-5 (2022) unit lessons build the knowledge and skills needed for students to be successful on the unit assessments, which measure the grade-level standards.
+By the end of the modules, participants will be able to do the following: understand the ELA Guidebooks 3-5 (2022) curriculum, its content pedagogy approach, and how to effectively use it, describe the knowledge and skills needed to read and write to the level expected of students, and identify how the ELA Guidebooks 3-5 (2022) unit lessons build the knowledge and skills needed for students to be successful on the unit assessments, which measure the grade-level standards.

-Literacy Coach Expansion: In 2021-2022, Louisiana wrote and published a Comprehensive Literacy Plan, which includes intentional literacy goals, key pillars and literacy best practices, and the Department began a Reading Revival Campaign.
-Moving forward in next steps from our Literacy Coaching Pilot of 2020-2021, in 2021-2022, the Department added a requirement that CIR elementary schools employ a literacy coach.
+Literacy Coach Expansion: In 2022-2023, Louisiana entered its second year of implementing the Comprehensive Literacy Plan, which includes intentional literacy goals, key pillars and literacy best practices, and the Department began a Reading Revival Campaign.
+Louisiana has trained hundreds of literacy coaches across the state and in 2021-2022, LDOE added a requirement that Comprehensive Intervention Required (CIR) elementary schools employ a literacy coach.
 The Department continued to offer free, required Science of Reading professional development for all K-3 administrators and educators in our state, and added a K-2 literacy content leader track to our content leader cohorts.
+In 2022-2023, monthly communities of practice were offered to continue to build capacity of literacy coaches across the state.
+As a result of feedback from special educators, LDOE also offered foundational literacy professional development modules to middle school educators, targeting grades 4-8, special educators and interventionists.

-Teacher Leader Summit in May 2022, a gathering of approximately 4,000 school system leaders, school leaders and teacher leaders, was a fully in-person event that celebrated "Making A Comeback."
+Our annual Teacher Leader Summit in May 2023, a gathering of approximately 4,000 school system leaders, school leaders and teacher leaders, was a fully in-person event themed "Accelerate to Success."
 The event included more sessions geared toward supporting students with disabilities than ever before.
 Objectives of this annual event include improving the everyday practice of Louisiana leaders and educators, providing opportunities for collaboration and sharing best practices, introducing high-quality strategies, resources, and professional development and fostering an empowering, engaging and inspiring culture among educators.
-Sessions geared toward the objective of our SiMR include a series of grades 3-5 sessions on the new ELA Guidebook units "ELA Guidebooks 3-5 Overview of Updates," "ELA Guidebooks 3-5 Evaluation Plan," and "ELA Guidebooks 3-5 Using Core and Optional Activities."
+Sessions geared toward the objective of our SiMR include a series of grades 3-5 sessions on the new ELA Guidebook units "ELA Guidebooks 3-5 Overview of Updates," "ELA Guidebooks 3-5 Evaluation Plan Participant Guide," "ELA Guidebooks 3-5 Evaluation Plan," and "ELA Guidebooks 3-5 Using Core and Optional Activities."
 Additional sessions included "Accelerate ELA," "Building Knowledge in ELA Units," "Science of Reading," "Using IEPs to Support Daily Instruction" and many more.